Networks-Learning/hcml-seminar-ws22/README.md

  - Distribution-Free Uncertainty Quantification
  - Human Machine Collaboration

-List of suggested papers for each topic can be found here: https://docs.google.com/document/d/1o7Rx9pbsMhn9ErR8n2owkIV6KALG9QVKgYqXjyHcLUg/edit?usp=sharing
+A list of suggested papers for each topic can be found here: https://docs.google.com/document/d/1o7Rx9pbsMhn9ErR8n2owkIV6KALG9QVKgYqXjyHcLUg/edit?usp=sharing

 ## When and where